Can I send a paper copy of my script to your mailing address?

 Does BlueCat lump submissions into groups by genre, or are all submissions judged in the same manner, regardless of genre?

 All scripts submitted to BlueCat are processed and judged in the same manner, regardless of genre.
-Our only two categories are Feature Length Screenplays and Short Screenplays.

 How can screenplays from different genres be fairly judged against each other?
 How can I be sure my genre script will be given a fair chance?